-I once received a questionable piece of advice from my normally sagacious father: if you spot a shark in open water, swim down underneath it.
-(This based on a rather dubious claim about sharks being poor downward swimmers.)
-Unfortunately, this suggestion to literally go deeper rather than swim toward the shore imprinted itself onto my adolescent brain as a template for dealing with a variety of confrontations as potentially painful as one with a shark, including the most painful of all: the breakup.
+I once received a questionable piece of advice from my normally sagacious father: if you spot a shark in open water, swim down underneath it (this based on a rather dubious claim about sharks being poor downward swimmers.)
+Unfortunately, this suggestion to literally go deeper rather than swim toward the shore imprinted itself onto my adolescent brain as a template for dealing with a variety of potentially painful confrontations, including that most painful of all: the breakup.

 I’d gone to school to learn how to be a writer… Wait a darn second!
 Breakups, school, and now we’re diving (groan) into the past participle?
 What’s going on here?

 Fine, I’ll fess up.
 Here’s the formal warning: this piece is going to be about an old relationship.
 Or, more accurately, about my inept attempts at ending one.

 I’d gone to a school in the same city as my high school girlfriend, and that school just happened to have a writing program.
 The fact that I was at least marginally interested in writing; that the school’s motto, “Expression Necessary to Evolution”, was ultra hip; and that Emerson College cost $10k less than most Boston schools, were the only reasons my love-addled teenage brain needed.
 I gave up my scholarship at Ohio State, cashed in the savings bonds my grandparents had been gifting me since I was two, and made the move to Massachusetts.